metalandcoffee/metalcoffeebot/README.md

 Chatbot will automatically provide a shoutout to chatters who are listed in the vip constant in `metalhead-vips.js`.
 This functionality requires tmi.js and the Twitch API.
 _More features coming soon..._
 ## Resources
+If running on Glitch platform and are running into issues, trying running the `enable-pnpm` command in terminal.

 If you need to quickly figure the broadcaster ID based on the username. https://jwalter-twitch.builtwithdark.com/myuserid?name=sociablesteve